ankushshinde/Devops-practice/terraform/document.md

-# Store the tfstate file in a remote location ---> aws-s3
+# The tfstate file store in a remote location ---> aws-s3

 ### The terraform state file is "terraform.tfstate".